SW-Power-30/SW-Power-30.github.io/README.md

     <script>
         const questions = [
-            { question: "What has to be broken before you can use it?", answer: "egg" }, { question: "The more you take, the more you leave behind.
-What am I?", answer: "footsteps" }, { question: "I have keys but open no locks.
-What am I?", answer: "keyboard" }
+            { question: "Where the earth’s bounty meets eager hands, near a place where animals once took their stands.
+On Sundays, the flavours are rich, the produce is prime—find this spot, and you’ll feast in no time?", answer: "farmer markets" }, { question: "Near towering trees where wildlife roams, A hidden gem feels just like home.
+With a European touch and a scent so sweet,Find this spot for the perfect treat!", answer: "euro patisserie" }, { question: "Nestled where the grapevines grow, A cottage waits with a golden glow.
+In Lovedale’s heart, both quaint and great, Find the wines—don’t be late!", answer: "emmas cottage" }
         ];

         let currentQuestionIndex = 0;